CollinDG/Library/README.md

 ## Features

-- Add books with title, author, number of pages, and read status.
+- Add books with title, author, number of pages, and read status
-- Display all books in a dynamic table.
+- Display all books in a dynamic table
-- Remove books from the library.
+- Remove books from the library
-- Toggle read status individually.
+- Toggle read status individually
-- Data is stored in an array of **Book** class instances.
+- Data is stored in an array of **Book** class instances
-- Modal form powered by the `<dialog>` HTML element.
+- Modal form powered by the `<dialog>` HTML element

 ## Built With